 - To determine hepatitis C incidence as a result of injecting drug use, the model used estimates of the number of people who had injected drugs in Australia over the last three decades, the pattern of injecting drug use and estimates of hepatitis C incidence among people who inject drugs derived from cohort studies. - The relative change in incidence since 2005 was informed by hepatitis C notifications in people aged 15-29 years, reflecting the population most at risk of acquiring infection.
-As the primary route of transmission is injecting drug use, a practice that primarily starts in late adolescence or early adulthood, trends in the rate of notifications in those aged under 30 years can be interpreted as a surrogate for the incidence of hepatitis C. - The estimates of hepatitis C incidence due to injecting drug use were then adjusted in accordance with epidemiological data to allow for hepatitis C infections through other transmission routes, including infection in migrants. - The model also includes the effects of treatment with associated sustained virological response rates reflecting treatment regimen, genotype and access to direct-acting antivirals through compassionate access and clinical trials in 2014-2015 and through generic supply in 2015.
-From 2016 the sustained response rates were based on antiviral treatment from clinical studies and reflected the disease stage at initiation. - Estimates of the number of people experiencing long-term sequelae of chronic hepatitis C were then obtained from the estimated pattern of hepatitis C incidence using rates of progression derived from cohort studies.
+As the primary route of transmission is injecting drug use, a practice that primarily starts in late adolescence or early adulthood, trends in the rate of notifications in those aged under 30 years can be interpreted as a surrogate for the incidence of hepatitis C. - The estimates of hepatitis C incidence due to injecting drug use were then adjusted in accordance with epidemiological data to allow for hepatitis C infections through other transmission routes, including infection in migrants. - The model also includes the effects of treatment with associated sustained virological response rates reflecting treatment regimen, genotype and access to direct-acting antivirals through compassionate access and clinical trials in 2014-2015 and through generic supply in

+2015.
+From 2016 the sustained response rates were based on antiviral treatment from clinical studies and reflected the disease stage at initiation.

+• Estimates of the number of people experiencing long-term sequelae of chronic hepatitis C were then obtained from the estimated pattern of hepatitis C incidence using rates of progression derived from cohort studies.
 People cured with late stages of disease had a lower progression rate to both decompensated cirrhosis and hepatocellular carcinoma.

 To produce the model estimates for the number of people living with HCV and the resulting time trends, we first produced a specific estimate for the year 2015 using cumulative notifications and spontaneous clearance, mortality, and migration rate estimates (16).
 The estimate of the number of people living with hepatitis C in 2015 is adjusted each year in accordance with updated data.
+This process is repeated annually and can result in changes to the model estimates from year to year due to the availability of new data and information.
 In earlier reports, we assumed there were no duplicate hepatitis C notifications.
 However, linkage studies being conducted in NSW and Victoria estimate that around 7 to 11% of notifications are duplicates.
-Given this evidence, we have assumed 9% (range: 7-11%) of all notifications are duplicates nationally (personal communication, Dr Maryam Alavi).
+Given this evidence, we have assumed 9% (range: 7-11%) of national notifications are duplicates (personal communication, Dr Maryam Alavi).